Home » Technology » IPS vs VA

 Contrast and Black Level

-Here you need to consider the quality of the LED backlight.
-The backlight can be located on the sides of the screen (Edge LED), or evenly behind the matrix (Direct LED).
+You need to consider the quality of the LED backlight.
+The backlight can be located on the sides of the screen (Edge LED) or evenly behind the matrix (Direct LED).

 The backlight can realize local dimming.
 This is especially easy when the LEDs are located at the back of the matrix.
 If there are dark scenes in the image area, that is where the backlight reduces its glow, and it is easier than creating black in the picture.
 This means that the backlighting is regulated by zones, and the more expensive the TV, the more such zones.
-There can be hundreds of such zones with local dimming, and with quantum dots, there are thousands.
+With local dimming, there can be hundreds of such zones, and with quantum dots, there are thousands.

 Therefore, the contrast can be better for inexpensive TVs because they have better backlight regulation.

-VA LCD panels offer the best contrast ratio and black levels, resulting in superior color reproduction.
+VA LCD panels offer the best contrast ratio and black levels, producing superior color reproduction.

 Black Color Clarity IPS vs VA

-The work of the backlight matrix has some disadvantages.
-One of them is the color clarity on the screen.
-If the black level is very important for VA and IPS technologies, then we will pay attention to the black purity.
+The work of the backlight matrix has some disadvantages, including the screen’s color clarity.
+If the black level is essential for VA and IPS technologies, we will pay attention to black purity.

 Black uniformity tests determine how well a TV displays a dark scene with a bright image in the center.
-Ideally, you want the screen to be completely black and the center cross to be the only bright part, and this is important for people watching movies.
+Ideally, the screen should be completely black, and the center cross should be the only bright part, which is essential for people watching movies.

-No light-emitting diode (LED) backlit TV has perfect uniformity, and unlike viewing angles and contrast, panel type does not completely determine black uniformity.
+No light-emitting diode (LED) backlit TV has perfect uniformity, and unlike viewing angles and contrast, panel type does not entirely determine black uniformity.

-However, most tested VA panels have good black uniformity, while most IPS panels have black uniformity below par.
-This does not mean that every TV with a VA panel has good uniformity, as it can vary between devices, and you can also improve uniformity by using the local dimming feature.
+However, most tested VA panels have good black uniformity, while most IPS panels have below-par black uniformity.
+This does not mean every TV with a VA panel has good uniformity, as it can vary between devices.
+You can also improve uniformity by using the local dimming feature.

 Viewing Angles VA or IPS

 A perennial problem with LCD screens is horizontal and vertical viewing angles.
-When you change the viewing angle and look at the TV from the side, both colors and contrast can change.
+Both colors and contrast can change when you change the viewing angle and look at the TV from the side.

 IPS matrices have better viewing angles.
-There they go as high as 178 degrees when the maximum is 180 degrees.
+They can go as high as 178 degrees, while the maximum is 180 degrees.

 VA matrices have viewing angles greater than 160 degrees.